 Do you realize that you’ve been groomed by big corporations to get addicted to junk food?
 Each time you buy some, you put money in their pockets.
 They add artificial colors and flavors to make the food attractive, they add cheap fillers for volume, and they add preservatives so the plastic-encased food will last for months.
 Even years.
 But there’s a catch: it’s not good for you.
 Are you tired a lot?
 No need to wonder why.

-On the other hand, fresh, natural unprocessed foods provide you with nutrients to boost your immune system, repair worn tissues, inject you with energy, ease you into a restful sleep, and sharpen your mind.
+On the other hand, fresh, natural unprocessed foods (like an Amish Pie Basket) provide you with nutrients to boost your immune system, repair worn tissues, inject you with energy, ease you into a restful sleep, and sharpen your mind.
 More about mind sharpening in a moment.
 Unprocessed foods are also easier to digest, so your bowels work more efficiently.

 when you start eating every color every day (every natural color), you’ll be amazed at how much better you feel.
 Green is especially good for you.
 When you make every bite count, your life will change, especially when the meal prep is quick!